-An important theorem of Huybrechts \cite[Theorem 2.5]{Huy} shows that birational\footnote{We will use the term birational instead of bimeromorphic also for K\"ahler varieties.} irreducible holomorphic symplectic manifolds are deformation equivalent.
-Of course, birational irreducible symplectic varieties are not necessarily locally trivially deformation equivalent, and the correct analog of Huybrechts' theorem is the following: \begin{theorem}[See Theorem \ref{theorem huybrechts}] Let $\pi:\tX\to X$ and $\pi':Y'\to X'$ be projective irreducible symplectic resolutions of projective irreducible symplectic varieties $X,X'$, and let $\phi:X\ratl X'$ be a birational map.
-Then the following are equivalent: \begin{enumerate} \item There is an isomorphism $\vphi:\Def^\lt(X)\to \Def^\lt(X')$ such that for each $t\in \Def^\lt(X)$ we have a birational map $\phi_t: \scrX_t \ratl \scrX'_{\vphi(t)}$ which is an isomorphism in codimension one.
-For general $t \in \Def^\lt(X)$, the map $\phi_{t}$ is an isomorphism.
-In particular, $X$ and $X'$ are locally trivial deformations of one another. \item The map $\tilde\phi^*: H^2(\tX',\C) \to H^2(\tX,\C)$ induced by the birational map $\tilde\phi:\tX \ratl \tX'$ is an isomorphism that sends $H^2(X',\C)$ isomorphically to $H^2(X,\C)$. \end{enumerate} \end{theorem} For a criterion that is more intrinsic to $X$, let $\Cl(X)$ denote the group of Weil divisors modulo linear equivalence. \begin{corollary} Suppose $\phi:X\ratl X'$ is a birational map of irreducible projective symplectic varieties which is an isomorphism in codimension one.
-If $\phi_*: \Cl(X)_\Q \to \Cl(X')_\Q$ and its inverse send $\Q$-line bundles to $\Q$-line bundles, then $X$ and $X'$ are locally trivially deformation equivalent. \end{corollary}
+An important theorem of Huybrechts \cite[Theorem 2.5]{Huy} shows that birational \footnote{We will use the term birational instead of bimeromorphic for compact K\"ahler varieties as well.} irreducible holomorphic symplectic manifolds are deformation equivalent.
+Of course, birational singular symplectic varieties are not necessarily locally trivially deformation equivalent, and the correct analog of Huybrechts' theorem is the following.